 As a mother, I feel I need to do something other than cry and ask “Why Heather?”
 Of course we pray for Heather’s tumor to remain stable, but we also pray for medical advancements so that medical teams have the necessary knowledge to perform miracles.
 Research provides those advancements!
 When my father died at the age of 43 from brain cancer, the medical field did not have MRIs, CT-scans, chemotherapy, or other important diagnosis or treatment options available.
 Now, 50 years later, I pray that our daughter will live instead of die because of the advancements.
 Sometimes I think she is destined to be the living proof of medical research.

-Leap-for-a-Cure was organized to help benefit research so that early detection and treatment plans can add years to lives and eventually cure the disease.
+Leap-for-a-Cure was organized to help benefit awareness so that early detection and treatment plans can add years to lives and eventually cure the disease.
 Too often, people live their lives thinking that “it” always happens to “other” people.
 Our family is proof that the “other” person can easily become anyone.
 And because Heather’s nickname has always been “frog,” we wanted that reflected in the foundation’s name.

-All funds collected for Leap-for-a-Cure are donated to improve treatment, education, and awareness of brain cancer in the Omaha community and especially at Methodist Estabrook Cancer Center.
+All funds collected for Leap-for-a-Cure are donated to improve awareness, education, and treatment of brain cancer in the Omaha community and especially at Methodist Estabrook Cancer Center.
 All donations are tax deductible.
 We want this disease to give hope, not death, to its many victims.

-So far, LFAC has purchased a much needed Functional MRI (fMRI) for Methodist Hospital, which is beneficial to anyone who has brain trauma or a tumor, and the first StealthMerge, which is beneficial for neurosurgerons during brain surgery.
+To date, LFAC has purchased a much needed Functional MRI (fMRI) for Methodist Hospital, which is beneficial to anyone who has brain trauma or a tumor, and the first StealthMerge, which is beneficial for neurosurgerons during brain surgery.
 In addition, LFAC hosted and funded the first Brain Tumor Conference at Estabrook Cancer Center, which surpassed expectations in attendance and involvement.
 LFAC donated $50,000 to the Tissue Bank at Methodist Estabrook Cancer Center in 2011 and in 2013 purchased a $300,000 SteatlhMerge upgrade.
-Most recently, LFAC donated $10,000 to Hope Lodge Omaha and purchased a Bionless L300 System and iPads for physical therapy.
+LFAC donated $10,000 to Hope Lodge Omaha and purchased a Bionless L300 System and iPads for physical therapy.
 Currently, LFAC will be purchasing a therapy pool for Methodist early 2015.
 Future goals include purchasing a magnetic resonance spectroscopy (MRS) for Methodist radiology.